SUBMITTING A PROJECT

 - That are feature films with theatrical potential (minimum length of 60 minutes);

 - From all parts of the world;

 - For which a complete screenplay will be available during CineMart;

-- That are new or recent and have not yet made the round of all financiers and other festivals & markets;
+- That are new or recent and have not yet made the round of all financiers and other festivals and markets;

 - For which there is a potential international market;

-- With artistic and other special qualities by demonstrable talented film makers;
+- With artistic qualities by demonstrable talented film makers;

-- And that have producers and directors attached, preferably with the capability to get films off the ground.
+- And that have a producer and director attached with the capability to get the project off the ground.

-It is possible to apply with a project from 1 July until the deadline of 1 September each year.
-All materials need to be uploaded online via MyIFFR
+It is possible to apply with a project from the last week of August onwards.
+The application deadline was 1 September 2013

 How do I apply?

 Please read our rules and regulations

 Please note that CineMart will be employing a new selection process